 Bring the art of storytelling into your designs.
-Learn how to borrow the tricks writers, filmmakers, advertisers, and comic-book artists use to tell great stories, and apply them to graphic design.
+Learn how to borrow the tricks writers, filmmakers, and advertisers use to tell great stories and apply them to graphic design.

 (marimba chimes) - Welcome to Storytelling for Designers.
 A course for visual thinkers who want to learn how to bring the art of storytelling into their designs.
 Whether you're a seasoned art director, or a young graphic designer, I'll bet you've spotted plenty of examples of great designs that succeeded because they drew in the audience with a story.
 In this course, we'll be talking about how to do that.
 You'll learn how to use storytelling techniques to engage your viewer and get them emotionally hooked, borrowing from the tricks of other story writing professions.